Education for a data-driven world

 Technological advances that connect people and ideas – such as social networks, big data, cloud computing, artificial intelligence and robotics – are creating virtually limitless opportunities to deepen our understanding of our world and impact the way we live.

-CIS is home to the three academic departments that power the information economy: Computer Science – one of the oldest and top ranked departments in the country – Information Science and Statistics and Data Science.
+Cornell Bowers CIS is home to the three academic departments that power the information economy: Computer Science – one of the oldest and top ranked departments in the country – Information Science and Statistics and Data Science.

 Computer science spans non-traditional and core subjects, such as networks, systems, theory, robotics and machine learning.
 Information science is concerned with the human aspects of computing, such as human-computer interaction and human-centered design.
-Statistics is the overarching discipline concerned with everything related to learning from data.
+Statistics and Data Science is the overarching discipline concerned with everything related to learning from data.
 Together, these departments offer an inclusive view of the impact of computing on society.

 Working in partnership with nearly all of Cornell's colleges and schools, our programs reach thousands of students who collaborate with faculty and corporate partners to tackle some of the most excting and complicated issues of our time.